DISCOUNTFREE DELIVERY FOR ORDERS OVER £100

 The most important wine made with Garganega grape is the Soave, in its 2 versions, the Soave and Soave Classic.
 In 2020 the Soave consortium has approved the creation of crus.

-Now that you know more about the Garganega, taste the wines we stock
+Now that you know more about the Garganega, these are the wines we stock